muxup/muxup-site/pages/2025q4/minipost-olmo3-training-cost.md

   year](https://www.gov.wales/sites/default/files/publications/2023-11/leisure-centre-decarbonisation-guidance-note.pdf).
   I don't know if the idea of a "leisure centre" translates outside of the UK, but basically it's a swimming pool plus gym, squash/tennis courts etc.
+  * The linked page claims ~2 GWh of energy in gas and 0.5 GWh in electricity.
+    For the gas, to compare like with like you'd need to consider the source of energy for the electricity used for Olmo training.
 * 0.681 GWh is ~0.11% of [LHC's annual 600 GWh energy
   consumption](https://www.home.cern/resources/faqs/facts-and-figures-about-lhc)
   or ~0.05% of CERN's annual consumption.